gregferg/snapshots/README.md

 ## Future Directions for the Project
-Features I plan to add to the project when I have more time.
+Potential directions to improve upon the application.

 ### Customizable Photo Layouts
 Make it so that the user can customize their photo layouts as opposed to randomizing it each time.